 Did you know that between 1 and 3 million people in the United States are infected with dog and cat roundworms every year?
 Many suffer from flu-like symptoms, but over 700, mostly children, suffer blindness or permanent visual impairment as a result.

 Many parasites, including roundworms, hookworms, and Giardia, are infectious to people as well as pets.
 In dogs and cats, roundworm eggs hatch in the intestine.
 The larvae then migrate through the intestine into the abdominal cavity, feeding on tissue as they go.
 Then they travel through the liver and into the lungs.
 The larval worms are coughed up and swallowed, returning to the intestines to grow into adult worms and shed eggs in the stool for the next animal to pick up.
 In people, the larvae get confused because we aren’t their natural host.
 They may end up in the brain, spinal cord, or eyes, instead of the lungs.

 Hookworm larvae get into a pet by burrowing into the skin of the paws or feet.
 They will do this in people, too, but again they get lost.
 They usually burrow for a while in the skin and underlying tissue, causing a severe rash and disfiguring scars.
 Since children are more likely to be outside barefoot, they are most frequently affected.

 If your veterinary clinic does find parasites in your pet’s stool, they will prescribe the most effective medication available to treat the problem.
-Pets with a heavy parasite infestation may be thin, mopey, have dry skin and dull haircoats, and suffer from vomiting and diarrhea.
-Hopefully you won’t let it goes that far!
+Pets with a heavy parasite infestation may be thin, mopey, have dry skin and dull haircoats and suffer from vomiting and diarrhea.
+Hopefully, you won’t let it go that far!
 Bring those samples in today!